-Le Mas is a beautifully presented 4-bedroom longhouse (all ensuite), full of charm and character and complete with private heated pool and jacuzzi.
+Le Mas is a quality 4-bedroom longhouse (all ensuite), beautifully presented and full of charm and character and complete with its own private heated pool and hot tub.

 It is set within large grounds, in a peaceful setting, near the charming village of Marcillac Saint Quentin, just 10 km north of the delightful medieval town of Sarlat.